Schweinepriester/github-profile-achievements/README.md

 ## Tiers

 Some Achievements not only have the base version, but also tiers.
+Tiers typically range from bronze to gold.

 | Title | Tier | Badge | Earned by |
 | --- | --- | --- | --- |